South African Constitution of 1961

 The Constitution of 1961 (formally the Republic of South Africa Constitution Act, 1961) was the fundamental law of South Africa for two decades.
-Under the terms of the constitution South Africa left the Commonwealth and became a republic.
+Under the terms of the constitution South Africa ceased to be a Commonwealth realm and became a republic, albeit, temporarily, outside the Commonwealth of Nations from 1961 to 1994.

 Legally, the Union of South Africa, which had existed since 1910, came to an end and was re-established as the "Republic of South Africa".

 Background

 Republicanism was always a major tenet of Afrikaner nationalism.
 Even when nationalists controlled the government, however, political realities prevented this goal from being attained prior to the 1960s.

 On 3 August 1960, the National Party government announced a referendum would be held in October of that year so that voters might weigh in on the question of whether the Union of South Africa should become a republic.
-The vote was restricted to white South Africans.
+The vote was restricted to white South Africans, the first such election on a national scale, following the disenfranchisement of Coloured South Africans in the Cape Province.
 More than 90% of eligible voters participated in the referendum, and 52.3% of votes were in favour of "a Republic for the Union."

 The Republic of South Africa Constitution Bill was introduced in January 1961.
 It came into force on 31 May 1961; 31 May was a significant day in South African history, being both the day in 1902 on which the Treaty of Vereeniging was signed, ending the Second Anglo-Boer War, and the day in 1910 on which the Union of South Africa came into being.